 6. Seek assistance and get your doubts cleared

 Even if you plan to continue self-studies, sometimes we just do not get to wrap our heads around some complex concepts.
 Do not hesitate to ask for help to get all your doubts cleared.
-You can take help of video tutorials, illustrations and even online assistance for the same.
+You can take the help of video tutorials, illustrations and even online assistance for the same.

 7. Staying self-motivated

 Staying motivated almost comes second nature to aspirants who have signed up for self-studying.
-When it comes to self-studying especially, persistence is important.
+When it comes to self-studying, especially, persistence is important.
 However, in some cases, complete dedication to a goal for one year may not be easy, it has its own phases.
 You may ask your acquaintances to mentor you and keep a check on you.
-If that is not an option, we have tons of apps which can be used for mentoring.
+If that is not an option, we have tons of apps that can be used for mentoring.
 Use them.